Kalmat/PyWinCtl/README.md

 This module has been tested OK in some X11 setups: Ubuntu/Gnome, Ubuntu/KDE, Ubuntu/Unity, Mint/Cinnamon and Raspbian/LXDE.
 Except for Mint/Cinnamon and Ubuntu 22.04+, `sendBehind()` method doesn't properly work!

-In Wayland (the new GNOME compositor for Ubuntu 22.04+), it is not possible to retrieve the active window nor the list of open windows, so `getActiveWindow()` and `getAllWindows()` will not work even though unsafe-mode is
+In Wayland (the new GNOME protocol for Ubuntu 22.04+), it is not possible to retrieve the active window nor the list of open windows, so `getActiveWindow()` and `getAllWindows()` will not work even though unsafe-mode is
 enabled (built-in and "official" applications do not populate their XID nor their X-Window object, so it may work for other applications like Chrome or your own application windows)